 Pussy Bow collar / Tie neck collar

-This is a high stand collar combined with a V neck.
-It is usually a small high stand collar.
+Johnny collar is a high-stand collar combined with a V-neck.
+It is usually a small high-stand collar.

-This is the collar found on the vests and jackets worn by the of first Prime Minister of India, Jawaharlal Nehru – a close-fitting, stand up collar.
+Nehru collar is the collar found on the vests and jackets worn by the of first Prime Minister of India, Jawaharlal Nehru – a close-fitting, stand-up collar.
 Another name is Mandarin collar.

 - 17 Different types of Skirts

 - 12 Different types of pants

 - 45 Different types of dresses

 Updated on December 28, 2022 by Sarina Tariq

 I cannot find a name for this type of collar…seems to be incorporated from princess seams on a shirt.
 It rises high in the back and sides (about jaw length) then splits open toward chin and goes down to a “V”.